A Summary of Impact Plus Next Gen Analytics Guidance with ExtraHop

-In May 2018 the General Data Protection Regulation (GDPR) legislation will come into effect for 28 European countries, as well as for any international company that touches personal data from Europe.
+In May 2018 the General Data Protection Regulation (GDPR) legislation came into effect for 28 European countries, as well as for any international company that touches personal data from Europe.

-This set of laws, designed to protect individuals' data in a world increasingly built atop that data, will affect the global digital ecosystem.
+This set of laws, designed to protect individuals' data in a world increasingly built atop that data, affects the global digital ecosystem.
 Waiting to consider your compliance is asking for trouble to the tune of 20 million Euros or 4% of your company's annual worldwide turnover—whichever is greater.

 But how do you get started?

 GDPR has one primary goal: Give individuals more control over what happens to and with their data.

 Under GDPR, companies must work to be more responsible with and protective of the data they collect.
 For example, individuals will have greater rights to access or erase their own records (the "right to be forgotten"), and organisations are bound by law to be much more communicative regarding security incidents.

 Once you get on board with the principles behind GDPR, you can begin to implement certain changes that will help you move towards compliance.

 Many organisations fear that shadow IT like the cloud will cripple their GDPR compliance.
 Luckily—considering the average European enterprise uses 608 cloud applications—it's not a question of if but how you can modernise without risking millions of Euros in fines.